ymonteagudo9896/pierce-hacker-submissions/lessons/gdrive.md

 ## Overview

 Google Drive is an online cloud storage where users can save files and documents.
-It is useful to learn for college course work.

-This section may include an introduction to key ideas, concepts, or rationale for the lesson.
-For example, if you were doing a lesson on Zotero, piece of free bibliographic software, you would explain what what Zotero is, why it might be useful for learning to use, etc.
+It is useful to learn for college course work, due to all the assignments and course work received throughout a students' time at college.
+The purpose of this tutorial is to take make navigation through Google Drive easier and simpler by showing you how to organize your files and folders.
+As students we also know the difficulty of organizing course work/assignments and the clutter that gets built up in the drive from having multiple classes.

 ## Lesson Steps/Components [as many as needed]

+- Sign into Google Drive
+- Create Folder
+- Method 1
+- Right click in empty space below your files and folders.
+- Choose New Folder.
+Then give it a name.
+Click create.
+- Method 2
+- Right click on one of your documents and choose move to.
+- You'll get a pop up window title My Drive.
+- In the bottom right you will see "New Folder" button.
+Select it
+- Name the folder and click the check mark button.
+- Then you will click move here.
+- Method 3
+- Click on My Drive to expand the drop down menu.
+- Choose New Folder.
+Then give it a name.
+Click create.
+- Organizing files and folders
+- Method 1
+- Right click on one of your documents and choose "move to".
+- You'll get a pop up window title My Drive.
+- In the bottom right you will see "New Folder" button.
+Select it
+- Name the folder and click the check mark button.
+- Then you will click move here.
+- Method 2
+- Drag and Drop the file into the folder of your choosing
+-

 ## Credits, Further Reading, etc.